spdx/spdx-spec/chapters/SPDX-license-expressions.md

 ```

 The current set of valid exceptions can be found in Annex [A.2](SPDX-license-list.md#A.2).
 For the most up to date set of exceptions please see [spdx.org/licenses](https://spdx.org/licenses).
 If the applicable exception is not found on the SPDX License Exception List, then use a single `<license-ref>` to represent the entire license terms (including the exception).

+It is allowed to use the operator in lower case form `with`.

 ### D.4.5 Order of precedence and parentheses <a name="D.4.5"></a>